Retribution (2015 film): Plot

-Carlos is a bank executive with two kids, Marcos and Sara, and a wife, Marta.
-His kids are getting ready to go to school and he is getting ready to drive them.
-They get in the car and Marcos brings a soccer ball with an autograph on it because he wants to prove to his friends that he really does have the autograph.
-After starting the car, Carlos receives an anonymous call in a phone that has been left inside and he is told a bomb has been placed under each of the car’s seats, set to explode if any of them leaves their seated position.
+Carlos is a bank executive who lives with his wife Marta and children Marcos and Sara.
+Carlos gets ready to drop Marcos and Sara off to school while Marcos brings a soccer ball with an autograph on it because he wants to prove to his friends that he really does have the autograph.
+After starting the car, Carlos receives an anonymous call on a phone that has been left inside and is told that a bomb has been placed under each of the car's seats, set to explode if any of them leaves their seated position.
 The devices will be deactivated only once Carlos transfers a large sum of money into the caller's account.

-He stops the car near the school to try to figure this out.
-Some kids from the school crowd around the car, wanting to see the ball with the autograph.
-Carlos can't let Marcos get out to show his classmates the ball, and his friends think he was lying.
+Carlos stops the car near the school to try to figure this out.
+Some kids from the school crowd wants to see the ball with the autograph, but Carlos cannot let Marcos get out to show the ball to his classmates and his friends think he was lying.
 Carlos calls one of his coworkers and they say the mysterious man on the phone (who will be referred to as "the stranger") called them too.
 Carlos and his coworker meet up and discuss the situation, still in each of their cars, blocking traffic.
-While Carlos drives away, someone in his coworker’s car gets out and the car blows up.
-Carlos drives past the blown up car in horror, and the stranger orders Carlos to drive away quickly.
-Marcos is injured in the explosion and Carlos wants to drive him to the hospital, but the stranger won’t let him until he transfers the money.
+While Carlos drives away, someone in his coworker's car gets out and the car blows up.
+Carlos drives past the blown up car in horror and the stranger orders Carlos to drive away quickly.
+Marcos is injured in the explosion and Carlos wants to drive him to the hospital, but the stranger won't let him until he transfers the money.